St Luke's Church, Chelsea: History

 In 1819 Savage's plans for the church were chosen from among more than forty submissions.
 Designed in imitation of the Gothic churches of the fourteenth and fifteenth centuries, the church is built of Bath stone and has a stone vault supported externally by flying buttresses.
 It was, according to Charles Locke Eastlake "probably the only church of its time in which the main roof was groined throughout in stone".
-Sir John Summerson notes similarities to Bath Abbey, King's College Chapel, Cambridge, and the tower at Magdalen College, Oxford, all masterpieces of the Perpendicular style, although some of the detailing refers to earlier Gothic styles.
+Sir John Summerson notes similarities to Bath Abbey, King's College Chapel, Cambridge, and the tower at Magdalen College, Oxford.
+All are masterpieces of the Perpendicular style, although some of the detailing refers to earlier Gothic styles.
 Savage originally intended the tower to have an open spire, like that of Wren's St Dunstan-in-the-East, but this was forbidden by the Board of Works.
 Summerson praises "an air of competence and consequence about the design which makes one respect its architect very much.
 The interior has real dignity and the fittings are carefully detailed".
 Eastlake, writing in the 1870s, by which time Gothic Revival architects had developed a far better grasp of the historical styles, criticised the building for its "machine made look" and "the cold formality of its arrangement".